Education Programs Faculty

 Tiffany Maltos

-Tiffany Maltos (she/her) is the Associate Director of Education at Seattle Children’s Theatre, former Staff Writer for TYA Today, and a founding member of the BIPOC in TYA Advisory Board.
+Tiffany Maltos (she/her) is the Director of Education & Engagement at Seattle Children’s Theatre, former Staff Writer for TYA Today, and a founding member of the BIPOC in TYA Advisory Board.
 She graduated from Bowdoin College in 2011 with a degree in Interdisciplinary English/Theatre and focus on Theatre for Young Audiences.
-She received her Teaching Certificate in 2012 and taught in a high school before beginning her career in theatre.
+She received her Teaching Certificate in 2012 and taught in a high school before officially transitioning her career to theatre.
 Tiffany was an SCT Drama School Teaching Artist Intern in 2013 before returning to her hometown of San Antonio, TX, where she was the Education Department Manager at The Magik Theatre and a teaching artist for The Classic Theatre.
 Upon moving to the Pacific Northwest, Tiffany served as a board member for Theatre Puget Sound from 2017 – 2020 and is a current trustee of the TYA/USA Board.
+In 2021, Tiffany was named in American Theatre Magazine’s Role Call for her practice as an administrator, teaching artist, and arts activist.
+Tiffany has been featured as keynote moderator, contributor to Anti-Racist and Anti-Oppressive Futures for Theatres for Young Audiences, speaker for the Listen, Learn, Lead webinar series (TYA/USA), and TIMEOUT with Brodrick (podcast).